AshutoshRudraksh/Startup_tracker/README.md

 ## How to Use
 - Navigate through folders for startups or resources.
 - Use tags or labels in issues/projects to track updates.

+##The resources.md file has notion page which is really important